June 17

 2. prepare toppings separately, and move to individual bowls

-3. bake prepared pie crusts just enough to dry dough, remove from oven and allow to cool for 10-15 minutes.
+3. optional tip: bake pie crust just enough to dry dough, remove from oven and allow to cool for 10-15 minutes.

 5. assemble in layers,